dinakazakevich/dinakazakevich/README.md

 I'm Dina.
 A multi-disciplinary QA Engineer, with over 7 years of experience in software testing.
 Passionate about quality engineering, automation, and shift-left approach.
 I’m also a content creation.
 A total of 33K subscribers across all platforms.

 I have built out and maintained automation frameworks from the ground up in companies without existing infrastructure.

-For example in 2019-2021 I built out an API automation solution for an Enterprise VoIP telephony service, scenarios included authentication, grouping and sequential test execution with Postman + JavaScript.
+For example, in 2019-2021 I built out an API automation solution for an Enterprise VoIP telephony service, scenarios included authentication, grouping and sequential test execution with Postman + JavaScript.
 In 2021-2024 I was in charge of in charge of automation at Adalo, Inc. where I built out automation from scratch using Puppeteer + Jest TypeScript before successfully migrating the project from Puppeteer to Playwright.

 I work best in teams that value collaboration, autonomy, and a quality-first mindset—keeping things efficient, flexible, and fun to build together.
 My values include: